urmijain/Catdog/README.md

 3) Log in to your Github account and create a repository.

-4) Create an AWS Codepipline with source as Github, build using jenkins ,deploy on AWS Elastic Beanstalk.
+4) Create an AWS Codepipline with source as Github, build using Jenkins ,deploy on AWS Elastic Beanstalk.

 EXECUTION: